 The 47th GST Council meeting yielded several significant decisions:

-The council granted a nod to decisions in favor of the e-commerce operators and made compliance-friendly for them.
-This allowed composition scheme-registered suppliers to conduct intrastate supplies through them.
+The council approved decisions favoring e-commerce operators and made compliance more convenient for them.
+Moreover, this allowed composition scheme-registered suppliers to conduct intrastate supplies through these platforms.

 To address pending IGST settlements, the council sanctioned an ad-hoc apportionment of Rs.
 27,000 crores, releasing 50% (Rs.
 13,500 crores) to the states.